apisnetworks/apiscp-bacula/README.md

+---
+title: Backups
+---

-Backup apnscp using Bacula, host tested and approved.
+Backup ApisCP using Bacula, host tested and approved.
 It's the same solution used internally with Apis Networks since 2010.

 This distribution allows for 2 simultaneous backup tasks.
 Servers are filed under `/etc/bacula/conf.d/servers/n`  where n is 1 or 2 (or more if more than 2 parallel backups requested).

 Bacula requires 1 server designated as the **Director** (bacula-dir), which initiates backups and stores data on the **Storage Daemon** (bacula-sd); this path is /home/bacula.
-The Director/Storage Daemon does not have to run apnscp.
+The Director/Storage Daemon does not have to run ApisCP.
 Skip down to [Manual installation](#Manual-installation) for free-form configration.

 Each server that is to be backed up must run a **File Daemon** (bacula-fd), also referred to as a *client*.
 A unique password should be generated for each client and stored in */etc/bacula/local.d/servers/n/server-name.conf* on the Director.
 Firewall permissions must be extended to permit access by the director.